top of page

 Court judgments enforceable within jurisdiction

-The choice between maritime arbitration and litigation depends on various factors.
-These include the dispute's specifics, parties' preferences, and the shipping contract's provisions.
+The choice between maritime arbitration or litigation depends on various factors.
+These include the dispute's specifics, parties' preferences, and the shipping contract's provisions & clauses.
 Understanding the differences and similarities is key for parties to make informed decisions and navigate the resolution process effectively.

 Defining Maritime Arbitration